DisCoTec/discotec.github.io/2024/invited.md

 Over the years, given the undeniable successes of these abstractions, there has been a tendency to overestimate their reliability.
 For example, considering that complex middleware can be made fault free, or assuming that a hypervisor is a TCB.
 Such threats coming “from the basement” (since they were not assumed) can lead to unexpected and severe failures.

 What has been done about this, and what more can we do?
 I will digress through several approaches aiming at achieving sufficient resilience of platforms at several levels, namely middleware and hypervisor fault and intrusion tolerance.
-But this is notenough.
+But this is not enough.
 As years go by, threats appear at progressively lower levels.
 I will report some recent results aiming at achieving resilience at quite low levels of platform architectures, such as MPSoC (multi-processor systems-on-a-chip), and FPGA fabrics, exemplifying how these mechanisms yield resilience at the higher levels of modular and distributed systems.

 ## Thursday, June 20: [Marieke Huisman](https://wwwhome.ewi.utwente.nl/~marieke/)